Pines & Armstrong, Fostering Innovation

 The Community Matters

-Pines and Armstrong are both involved with efforts to raise health awareness in South LA.
-Pines is helping to establish partnerships between the hospital and companies such as Walmart and Walgreens.
+Denise and Brad are both involved with efforts to raise health awareness in South LA.
+Denise is helping to establish partnerships between the hospital and companies such as Walmart and Walgreens.
 “Retailers are becoming healthcare settings providing vaccinations and dispensing prescription drugs,” she says.
 “The retail setting can be a natural environment for proactive healthcare, allowing the hospital to deal with more acute health issues.”

 Patients admitted to MLKCH often have complex, chronic conditions that require a special kind of attention to ensure that they return home with health and habits they can sustain.
 For these patients, the hospital has developed an innovative, team-based approach, one that begins upon admission and continues through discharge.
 The MLKCH care management team includes a range of medical professionals, from nurse manager and physician to pharmacist and care coordinator, all of whom participate in the patient’s recovery.